Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Indianapolis has one win against the spread in three games this season.

-- This season, the Colts have just one ATS win in three games as an underdog of 2 points or more.
+- The Colts have covered the spread once this season when underdogs by 1.5 points or more (in three chances).

-- Indianapolis' games this year have gone over the point total one time in three opportunities (33.3%).
+- Indianapolis' games this season have hit the over on one of three set point totals (33.3%).

 Home and road insights